 Every spa includes a comfortable seating area where you can unwind and sip your cucumber water.
 If space permits, try to have a place in your bathroom where you, too, can sit and primp in front of the mirror or simply daydream.
 A wooden, mildew-resistant bamboo or teak stool would be ideal.

-The Air Elements of a Spa Bathroom
+Add Air Elements to Your Affordable Spa Bathroom

 Our breath is air, of course.
 When the air is pure, we breathe easily and let our worries go.
 Air is the element that sparks imagination and encourages us to hope for the future.